tommac08/docsv2/sources/sign_up.md

 **Section 1: CI Subscriptions**

-- You may see one or many subscriptions in this section, if you are collaborating on multiple projects.
-Each subscription maps to a Github or Bitbucket Account.
+Choose the appropriate subscription from the section to continue onto Shippable CI.
+You may see more than one subscription here if you have been added to other projects you are collaborating on.

-- If you want to continue onto doing Shippable CI, choose the appropriate subscription from the section.
+For more details on Shippable CI, go to [Shippable CI Overview](ci_overview.md).

 **Section 2: Add Formation**

-For more details on Formations, go to [Formations Overview](formations_overview.md)
+For more details on Formations, go to [Formations Overview](formations_overview.md).

 **Section 3: Lighthouse**

-For more details on Lighthouse, go to [Using Lighthouse](lighthouse.md)
+To learn more about Lighthouse, go to [Using Lighthouse](lighthouse.md).